 Mackenzie, or Little Mack, as I call her, is an essential part of my life.
 I’ll tell you this; I wish other people were as excited to see me as she gets.
 She loves her Uncle Kevy (a nickname only a few people can call me) and loves to be around me.

 My friend Ben B. once told me that being an uncle was a cool thing, and I thought, okay, sure, whatever.
 I found out he was right.
 As she gets older, our bond continues to grow.
 She does not have issues with hanging out with me without her mom around.
 Mackenzie enjoys bringing me into her world by grabbing my finger, taking me to places, and a quick pull of the finger means she wants me down at her level.

 Ben, you were right; being an uncle is fantastic.

 My SIster and her hubby

-As you know, my sister and her family had a significant change this year; they moved 1,280 miles, from the east coast to the breadbasket of the United States.
-Over the past eight years, they moved from Wisconsin to Germany, from Germany to South Carolina, and now to Nebraska.
+As you know, my sister and her family had a significant change this year; they moved 1,280 miles from the east coast to the breadbasket of the United States.
+Over the past eight years, they moved from Wisconsin to Germany, and then they moved from Germany to South Carolina, and now to Nebraska.
 I am proud of how resilient and adaptable my sister and her husband are with all the changes they have encountered over the years.
 I am thankful for the destinations of Charleston and Omaha that I would not have explored without them being there.
-Plus, I am grateful for the airports and train stations pick-up and drop off service, rides around, and lodging.
+Plus, I am grateful for the airports and train stations’ pick-up and drop-off service, rides around, and lodging.